EHAT32/SVETlANNa/README.md

 1. Intel Core i5 8400 / AMD Ryzen 5 1400 or higher;
 2.	memory greater than 8 Gb;
-3. HDD/SSD space not less than 16 Гб (virtual enviroment takes about 6 Gb);
+3. HDD/SSD space not less than 16 Gb (virtual enviroment takes about 6 Gb);
 4.	for running on GPU you need an Nvidia card with CUDA support and memory not less than 2 Gb;
 5. OS Windows 10 or greater, or Linux with kernel 5.15 or greater;
 6.	the library requires Python 3.11.